openstack/nova/doc/source/user/filter-scheduler.rst

     force non-PCI instances away from non-PCI hosts, thus, causing future scheduling issues.

+  Starting with the Stein release, if per-aggregate value with the key `pci_weight_multiplier` is found, this value would be chosen as the pci weight multiplier.
+Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.pci_weight_multiplier`.
+If more than one value is found for a host in aggregate metadata, the minimum value will be used.
 * |ServerGroupSoftAffinityWeigher| The weigher can compute the weight based on the number of instances that run on the same server group.
 The largest weight defines the preferred host for the new instance.
 For the multiplier only a positive value is allowed for the calculation.
+  Starting with the Stein release, if per-aggregate value with the key `soft_affinity_weight_multiplier` is found, this value would be chosen as the soft affinity weight multiplier.
+Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.soft_affinity_weight_multiplier`.
+  If more than one value is found for a host in aggregate metadata, the minimum value will be used.

 * |ServerGroupSoftAntiAffinityWeigher| The weigher can compute the weight based on the number of instances that run on the same server group as a negative value.
 The largest weight defines the preferred host for the new instance.
   For the multiplier only a positive value is allowed for the calculation.
+  Starting with the Stein release, if per-aggregate value with the key `soft_anti_affinity_weight_multiplier` is found, this value would be chosen as the soft anti-affinity weight multiplier.
+Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.soft_anti_affinity_weight_multiplier`.
+  If more than one value is found for a host in aggregate metadata, the minimum value will be used.

 * |BuildFailureWeigher| Weigh hosts by the number of recent failed boot attempts.
   It considers the build failure counter and can negatively weigh hosts with recent failures.
 This avoids taking computes fully out of rotation.
+  Starting with the Stein release, if per-aggregate value with the key `build_failure_weight_multiplier` is found, this value would be chosen as the build failure weight multiplier.
+Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.build_failure_weight_multiplier`.
+  If more than one value is found for a host in aggregate metadata, the minimum value will be used.

 Filter Scheduler makes a local list of acceptable hosts by repeated filtering and weighing.
 Each time it chooses a host, it virtually consumes resources on it,